Vatican City - 11 Tips to Know Before You Go

 If you’re willing to brave the crowd, go on the last Sunday of the month (the only Sunday the museum is open) because on this day, the Vatican museums are free to enter.
 That’s right — it’s totally free of charge, with no hidden fees.

-The only downside is the crowd, which can be a lot more than usual.
+The only downside is the crowd, which can be a lot more than usual and the skip-the-line service is not available.
 It’s a good idea to start lining up well before 9 a.m.
-The doors close at 2 p.m., so you’ve got to hurry up!
+The final entry is at 12:30 p.m., so you’ve got to hurry up!

 5. Dress Appropriately